Transfer Learning in Information Criteria-based Feature Selection: Analysis of Mallows' Cp with Orthogonal Design

 \begin{theorem} The probability $Pr^{Cp}\{i\}$ that the orthogonal Cp selects the $i$-th feature in the regression model is

 where $i=1,\cdots,k$. \end{theorem}

 \begin{proof} The detailed proof of Theorem \ref{theorem 2} can be found in Appendix \ref{appendixC}. \end{proof}

 According to Theorem \ref{theorem 2}, the probability of the orthogonal Cp procedure to select a feature is independent of whether or not the remaining features are chosen. {We will also indicate (in Remark \ref{remark4}) that Theorem \ref{theorem 2} corresponds to the power analysis for the $z$-statistic introduced in Remark \ref{remark2}.
-This fact inspires us to restudy the orthogonal Cp from the angle of statistical tests directly (see Appendix A).} Additionally, if there is a feature whose regression coefficient equals zero, then by Theorem \ref{theorem 2}, we can estimate that the probability of the orthogonal Cp to select this irrelevant feature is approximately $0.16$, if $\lambda=2\sigma_1^2$.
+This fact inspires us to restudy the orthogonal Cp from the angle of statistical tests directly (see Appendix A).} Additionally, if there is a feature whose regression coefficient equals zero (we refer to it as a ``superfluous feature''), then by Theorem \ref{theorem 2}, we can estimate that the probability of the orthogonal Cp to select this superfluous feature is approximately $0.16$, if $\lambda=2\sigma_1^2$.
 For this reason, practitioners often assign $\lambda$ a large value in order to develop sparse models.
 However, if $\lambda$ is too large, the orthogonal Cp will remove important features.
 Therefore, determining model parameters is a challenging task in machine learning research.
 Later, we will show (in Proposition \ref{proposition5}) the advantage of using $\lambda=2\sigma_1^2$ in the original Mallows' Cp in terms of MSE performance.

 {\begin{remark} When the $i$-th true regression coefficient $\beta_i\neq0$, then the result in Theorem \ref{theorem 2} corresponds to the power of the hypothesis test (with the null hypothesis $ \beta_i=0$, and the alternative hypothesis $\beta_i\neq0$) concerning the z-statistic introduced in Remark \ref{remark2}, for $i=1,\cdots,k$.
 Therefore, based on Theorem \ref{theorem 2}, we can estimate the required sample size to achieve the desired power to detect some essential features, i.e., those with an effective size (absolute value of the corresponding regression coefficient) larger than a given threshold.
 Appendix A contains more details. \end{remark}}